nobl9/nobl9-go/validation/README.md

 each structure consists of multiple properties.
 For `struct`, these will be its fields.

-Most commonly, property has it's name and value.
+Most commonly, property has its name and value.
 Property name should be derived from the struct representation visible by the errors consumer, this will most likely be JSON format.